 By 1979, Japanese companies took over 25% of the US market.
 Although in the late 1970s, GE began investing seriously in microwave ovens, it was too late.
 By 1997, 1997, 90% of U.S. households owned a microwave oven, and many of them were made by Japanese companies like Sharp.

-Japan’s focus on getting job done better led to technology lead; and Samsung’s cost advantage made Asia to succeed
+Japan’s focus on getting the job done better led to technology lead; and Samsung’s cost advantage made Asia succeed

 However, this journey of evolution has not stopped yet.
-Instead of using microwave tube, microwave oven is emerging using solid-state RF (radio frequency) energy to cook.
-Better of control of projecting energy on food is resulting in improved consistency, taste and nutrition.
-It’s expected that the solid-state device based microwave oven will allow for controlling large amounts of energy with higher efficiency and with real-time feedback.
+Instead of using a microwave tube, the microwave oven is emerging using solid-state RF (radio frequency) energy to cook.
+Better control of projecting energy on food is resulting in improved consistency, taste, and nutrition.
+It’s expected that the solid-state device-based microwave oven will allow for controlling large amounts of energy with higher efficiency and with real-time feedback.